zhuminjie/OpenSeesPyDoc/src/TzSimple1.rst

 TzSimple1 Material
 ==================

-.. function:: uniaxialMaterial('TzSimple1', matTag,tzType, tult, z50, c=0.0)
+.. function:: uniaxialMaterial('TzSimple1', matTag, soilType, tult, z50, c=0.0)
    :noindex:

    This command is used to construct a TzSimple1 uniaxial material object.